 Not far from the city centre, the Launceston Tramway Museum will take you back to the days of double bogie trams, watching out for the inspector and Edwardian fashions.

-You’ll discover a tram afterlife that includes everything from a honeymoon cottage to a motor racing tower and learn how restoration experts turn the near derelict back into objects of desire.
+You’ll discover a tram afterlife that includes everything from a honeymoon cottage to a motor racing tower and learn how restoration experts turn the near-derelict back into objects of desire.

 Three generations of the Shott family owned the Old Umbrella Shop in George Street before it was taken over by the National Trust.

-Yes, it still sells umbrellas along with National Trust and Tasmanian gifts and souvenir products, many made on premise.
+Yes, it still sells umbrellas along with National Trust and Tasmanian gifts and souvenir products, many made on-premise.

 Largely intact from the early years of the 20th century, it is believed to be the oldest shop in Launceston and is staffed by friendly volunteers who love a chat.

 13- Visit Eskmarket